 Do Dual Fuel Discounts Offer Better Value?

 Dual fuel tariffs can often be better value as they offer a discount for having both fuels with the same supplier.
-However, it is not always the case that dual fuel tariffs are cheaper and therefore it is important to do a price comparison to make sure you are getting the best deal possible.
+However, it is not always the case that dual fuel tariffs are cheaper.
+It is advised that you compare dual fuel energy deals before committing to a contract.

-How Would I Know If I’m on a Dual Fuel Tariff?
+How Do I Know If I’m on a Dual Fuel Tariff?

 If you receive your energy bills from the same supplier, the chances are that you are on a dual fuel tariff.
 However, if your contract has ended and you have been transferred onto a standard tariff you may no longer be receiving a dual fuel discount.